 The vast majority of home improvements don’t increase the value of a home enough to cover their cost.
-Borrowing only a portion of the expense (say, 50 percent) and paying for the rest out of savings is often a better approach.
+Borrowing a portion of the expense (say, 50%) and paying for the rest out of savings is often a better approach.

 3. How high could my payments go, and how much home equity can I ask for?

 Lines of credit typically have variable rates that start low but can climb over time.
 Home equity loans typically have fixed rates and five-year to 15-year payback periods, while cash-out refinances can have variable, fixed or hybrid rates (fixed followed by variable) and typically terms of 15 or 30 years.

-Figure out the worst-case scenario payment so you understand how much you might be expected to pay.
+How long you take to pay it off should determine how much home equity to ask for.
 If you can pay off what you owe in five years or less, then a home equity line of credit may be your best bet because HELOCs are relatively cheap to set up.

 If paying back your debt will take you longer than five years, you’ll probably want the safety of fixed rates and payments.
 Home equity loans typically offer five-year to 15-year payback periods.

 You can get even longer payback periods and lower rates with a cash-out refinance, but cash-out refis may come with higher closing costs and they change the rate on your primary mortgage.